Top Reasons Why Swiss Watches Are the Essence of Craftsmanship

 Swiss watches are the epitome of craftsmanship.
 Revered in the world of watches.
 More importantly, they cost a lot of money.
 Many people think this is all for show, but there are several reasons why the watches cost as much as they do.
 Let’s talk about this, and how they’re investments you really should consider making.

 Swiss watches are all about being luxurious.
 It isn’t a surprise that they’re made from lavish materials.
 Everything in them is quality, all the way down to their strap.
 You’ll see gold plated cases, even some being solid gold.
 Best of all, real jewels decorate their dial.
-Swiss brands like Piaget are fans of hour markers being diamonds and other expensive gems.
+Some of the best Swiss brands like Piaget are fans of hour markers being diamonds and other expensive gems.
 Unlike sapphire and rubies, real emeralds are not used in gears but they’re commonplace on dials.

 People not only buy Swiss watches due to their prestige but also due to the care that goes into their production.
 Every piece is made by hand, following century-old practices.
 Some Swiss brands began as far back as the 1700s, like Blancpain.